 Lyme Disease is the most common vector-borne illness in the U.S. In recent years the Capital District NY region has seen an increase in the number of people and animals infected with Lyme’s Disease.
-Most people in the Saratoga, Albany, Glens Falls, and surrounding areas probably know at least one person or pet that suffers from Lyme’s Disease.
+Most people in the Saratoga Springs, Albany, Glens Falls, and surrounding areas probably know at least one person or pet that suffers from Lyme’s Disease.
 In order to protect your family and pets from this serious disease, it is important to know all the facts.

 What is Lyme Disease?